 Return to ARTICLE INDEX

-Our Spring 2014 Motorhome trip was our longest trip to date as we traveled through Nevada, Utah, New Mexico, Texas, Oklahoma and Colorado before returning home.
-All in all it was an incredible trip.
+Our Spring 2014 motorhome trip was our longest trip to date as we traveled through Nevada, Utah, New Mexico, Texas, Oklahoma and Colorado before returning home.
+All in all, it was an incredible trip.

-3/19/2014.
+March 19.
 Boise to Wells, Nevada.
 Nice windy drive to Mountain Shadow RV Park.
 23 degrees overnight.

-The Monument Valley Tribal Park encompasses one of the most iconic terrains in the United States thanks, in part, to all of the westerns filmed there but more specifically to the Park’s amazing sandstone towers.
+The Monument Valley Tribal Park encompasses one of the most iconic terrains in the United States thanks, in part, to all of the Westerns filmed there but, more specifically, to the Park’s amazing sandstone towers.
 Only a small portion of the park is open to the public.
 Exploring deeper requires the hiring of a guide or taking a tour.
 After looking into the options, we decided to partake of a guided hike.
 We read the following entry on Simpson’s Trailhandlers Tours website.

-5 Hrs. trail.
+5 Hours.
+Trail.
 Category: Strenuous.
-We hike and climb a switch back trail, a 1200ft (400m) elevated mesa: one of the highest plateaus in Monument Valley.
+We hike and climb a switch back trail, a 1,200-foot (400-meter) elevated mesa: one of the highest plateaus in Monument Valley.
 As we go about the trail, we’ll show you the evidence of different geological events, and how the sediment sandstone developed through eons of time.
 This ‘island in the sky’ mesa has a view that is so spectacular that it puts people in awe as they wander about, overlooking the Valley.
 The crystal-clear atmosphere shows the valley floor as it stretches as far as the eye can see.
 It seems that you are saluting the spires, buttes and mesas that surround the area, as they are standing proudly saluting you back for your accomplishment.
 Every angle, every corner you turn, the impact is of a one-of-a-kind beauty.
 The colors of nature let you imagine and create your own conclusions.
 For this is ‘The land of room enough and time enough.’

 Laurie noted in our trip journal:

+March 28.
+Chaco Canyon in the morning.
+Hiked to the top of South Mesa (4 miles).
+Also rode the loop road again.
 Headed for god knows where.
-Took NM 126 across Jemez Mountains.
-The drive turned into a 31 mile dead end as snow blocked our Wayne ended up in Bernalillio, NM at a KOA.
+Took NM-126 across the Jemez Mountains.
+The drive turned into a 31-mile dead end as snow blocked our way.
+Ended up in Bernalillo, NM at a KOA.

-We drove through Los Alamos on poorly signed roads and on to Santa Fe.
+March 30.
+Spent the morning at Bandelier National Monument.
+Cloudy skies and calm.
+We drove through Los Alamos on poorly-signed roads and on to Santa Fe.
 Lunch at the Cowgirls Restaurant with great food and live music.
 Bought a painting and explored the town including the cathedral.

 Santa Fe is a special place even though it is crowded with tourists.
 The culture, food and art are amazing.
 Returned to the Bernalillo KOA for the evening.